Historical Markers in Alexander County, Illinois

 Alexander County Timeline

-This timeline provides a concise overview of the key events in the history of Alexander County, Illinois.
+This timeline provides a condensed summary of the historical journey of Alexander County, Illinois.

 - 1818 - Alexander County is established as one of the original 15 counties of the Illinois Territory.